 The ruins of Oia’s Byzantine Castle is the best spot to enjoy the sunset.
 That said, it can get really, really crowded.
 So, unless you’re staying at one of Oia’s gorgeous cave hotels and, therefore, are able to experience the sunset from the peace and quiet of your private veranda, why not head to Fira instead?

 The sunsets at Fira are equally as stunning as Oia’s!

 In fact, it’s even more impressive as the sun, instead of diving into the sea, leaves the stage by hiding behind the volcano.

 Find a secluded spot along the cliff or, better still, choose a table at one of the bars hanging on the cliff and wait for the sun to dip in style.
 Witnessing a sunset in Santorini is one of the best things to do in all of Greece.

 Santorini produces some of the best dry wines in Greece, namely Assyrtiko and Nykteri, as well as Vinsanto, the island’s famous dessert wine.
 Santorini wines are not only top-quality but also unique because of the special qualities of the volcanic soil on which grapes grow.

 One of the best activities in Santorini is hands down a tour of the island’s wineries.
-Among them, the modern and elegant Santo Wines Winery near Pyrgos Village offers tours as well as tastings with breathtaking views to the caldera.
-In fact, this is actually a great place to watch the sunset as well.
+Among them, the modern and elegant Santo Wines Winery near Pyrgos Village offers tours as well as tastings with breathtaking views of the caldera — which is actually a great place to watch the sunset as well.

-Click here for a small group tour which takes you to 3 different wineries, and includes a knowledgable guide and 12 wine tastings.
+Click here for a small group tour that takes you to 3 different wineries, and includes a knowledgeable guide and 12 wine tastings.

 4. Swim At The Red, White & Black Beaches